xebia/essentials/automate-everything.md

 ---
 layout: card
-title: Automate the entire release and deployment process.
 category: realisation
 ---
-<p>Automate the entire release and deployment process.</p>
+Automate the entire release and deployment process.
 ---
 <p>The release and deployment process should be fast, reliable and repeatable several times a day.</p>
 ---